-Native cover for the Phase 2 mitigation areas showed improvements during Year 2.
-Nonnative cover during Year 2 tended to be low and mitigation areas that showed a higher level of nonnative cover during Year 1 showed improvement during Year 2.
+Native cover for the Phase 2 mitigation areas showed improvements during Year 3.
+Nonnative cover increased in Year 3 and was result of increased rain during the 2022-2023 rainy season that promoted nonnative cover.
+Even with the increase in nonnative cover during Year 3, nonnative cover still remained low throughout the year.
 As native cover increases and nonnative seed banks are depleted from continual weed abatement, it is expected that nonnative weed cover will decrease during future monitoring years.

-Table 3 presents a summary of Year 2 native (perennial/annual) and nonnative cover data for the Phase 2 mitigation areas.
-The average overall native perennial cover in the Phase 2 mitigation areas (all considered part of LBVI habitat restoration) was 69.6 percent, the native annual cover was 9.9 percent, and the percent cover of nonnative and invasive plant species was 0.6 and 0.8 percent, respectively.
+Table 3 presents a summary of Year 3 native (perennial/annual) and nonnative cover data for the Phase 2 mitigation areas.
+The average overall native perennial cover in the Phase 2 mitigation areas (all considered part of LBVI habitat restoration) was 75.2 percent, the native annual cover was 14.4 percent, and the percent cover of nonnative and invasive plant species was 0.4 and 0.9 percent, respectively.